royal50911/passwd_as_a_service/README.md

 ##### Environment setup
 * First ensure you have python3 and pip need to be installed first globally installed in your computer.
-If not, you can get
+If not, you can get from links below:
 * python3 [here](https://www.python.org).
 * pip [here](https://pypi.org/project/pip/)